15 Incredible American Campsites That Should Be on Your Bucket List

 Glacier Bay National Park and Preserve, Alaska

 The majority of the Glacier Bay National Park is water, and people are encouraged to raft, while the center is a glacier that can be hiked.
 Trails are relatively unmarked, making the whole experience even more alluring to adventure seekers.
 Bartlett Cove Campground is only accessible by foot, so if you’re looking for an off-grid experience, this is for you.
 Fire pits, firewood, bear-proof food storage, toilets, and a warm shelter reside along the shores of Bartlett Cove.
 Need some dinner options?
 Get out your rod and catch dinner off the Bartlett Cove dock and cook it over the fire.
 Yeah, it’s that rustic.
-If rustic is not for you—but camping still is—check out America’s best glamping destinations.
+Speaking of, get the Pull Start Fire to build a campfire within seconds.
+No matches or lighter fluid required.

 Baxter State Park, Maine